laurent22/joplin/readme/clipper.md

 # Installation and Setup

+- Before beginning, you will need to install the Joplin app on your system without which you will not be able to utilize the Web Clipper Service.
 - Install the Joplin Web Clipper browser extension for either [Google Chrome](https://chrome.google.com/webstore/detail/joplin-web-clipper/alofnhikmmkdbbbgpnglcpdollgjjfek) or [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/joplin-web-clipper/).
 - Install the Joplin Desktop application, if you have not already done so.
 - Open the Joplin Desktop app and select the **Tools** tab at the top.
 - Then, click on the **Options** tab from the dropdown menu.
-- Choose the **Web Clipper** tab from the menu on the left side of the window.
+- Choose the **Web Clipper** tab from the menu on the left side of the window, and follow the instructions on that page.
-- Press the button that says **Enable Web Clipper Service**.

 Enabling the Web Clipper service will enable the browser extension app to communicate with the Joplin app.
 This would allow you to access all your saved webpages and browser screenshots taken through the Web Clipper along with all your other notes at one place on the Joplin app.
 In the same location you can also find an authorization token under the **Advanced Options** section.
 This token is only needed if you want to allow third-party applications to access Joplin.